zachwill/covid-19/README.md

 > we are closer to 7.8% than 2% mortality, which is closer to [the final mortality rate
 > of SARS][wiki] of 9.6%.

+This model suggests we could be closer to an __11%__ death-to-recovery rate based on the available small datasets.

+__Note__: data from China and Iran were not used.

 [hn]: https://news.ycombinator.com/item?id=22433359

 [wiki]: https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome